RogueTensor/bitagent_subnet/README.md

 #### Miner Feedback
 As a miner, you receive tasks, you get rewarded, but often you do not know what you're being graded on.
-BitQnA offers transparent feedback, so you know what you're up against.
+BitAgent offers transparent feedback (in debug mode), so you know what you're up against.

 Here's an example of a well performed task:
 ![miner feedback - good example](./docs/examples/output_to_miner.png)